biocore/DEICODE/README.md

 ## Installation

-To install the most up to date version of DEICODE, run the following command
+To install the most up to date version of deicode, run the following command

     pip install git+https://github.com/cameronmartino/DEICODE.git